-- 39. Named Plaintiff Ashley Johnson worked for Defendant from September 2016 until September 1, 2020. - 40.
-As a result of her separation from employment, Plaintiff experienced a qualifying event as defined by 29 U.S.C. § 1163(2), as did her two-year old son. - 41.
-Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail Plaintiff a deficient COBRA Enrollment Notice (Exhibit B).
-Also, Defendant mailed to Plaintiff its "Important Information About Your COBRA Continuation Coverage," containing some but not all of the information missing from its COBRA enrollment notice.
-(Exhibit C). - 42.
-The deficient COBRA documents that Plaintiff received was violative of COBRA's mandates for the reasons set forth herein. - 43.
+39. Named Plaintiff Ashley Johnson worked for Defendant from September 2016 until September, 1, 2020.

+- 40. As a result of her separation from employment, Plaintiff experienced a qualifying event as defined by 29 U.S.C. § 1163(2). - 41.
+Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail Plaintiff a deficient COBRA enrollment notice form.
+Also, Defendant mailed to Plaintiff its "Important Information About Your COBRA Continuation Coverage," containing some but not all of the information missing from its COBRA enrollment notice. - 42.
+The deficient COBRA notice that Plaintiff received was violative of COBRA's mandates for the reasons set forth herein. - 43.
 Defendant has in place no administrative remedies Plaintiff was required to exhaust prior to bringing suit. - 44.
 Additionally, because no such administrative remedies exist, any attempt to exhaust the same would have been futile. - 45.
-Plaintiff suffered a tangible injury in the form of lost health insurance coverage because of Defendant's deficient COBRA notice.

-- 46. Additionally, Plaintiff suffered a tangible injury in the form of economic harm when he paid out of pocket for medical and dental expenses. - 47.
+Plaintiff suffered a tangible injury in the form of lost health insurance coverage because of Defendant's deficient COBRA notice. - 46.
+Additionally, Plaintiff suffered a tangible injury in the form of economic harm when he paid out of pocket for medical and dental expenses. - 47.
 Not only that, Plaintiff suffered injury in the form of stress and anxiety created by the loss of her and her child's health insurance coverage because of Defendant's deficient COBRA notice. - 48.
 Plaintiff also suffered a tangible injury in the form of lost health savings account benefits because of Defendant's deficient COBRA notice. - 49.
-Plaintiff suffered further tangible injury in the form of lost medical treatment. - 50.
-Plaintiff also suffered a tangible injury because of Defendant's deficient COBRA notice in that she lost control over her own medical treatment, including the ability to continue treating with her prior health care providers and the ability to select her future health care providers. - 51.
-No administrative remedies exist as a prerequisite to Plaintiff's claims on behalf of the Putative Class as she is not making a claim for benefits or payment for benefits under any health plan. - 52.
-Nor does she challenge the termination of her health benefits after she experienced a qualifying event. - 53.
+Plaintiff suffered further tangible injury in the form of lost medical treatment.

+- 50. Plaintiff also suffered a tangible injury because of Defendant's deficient COBRA notice in that she lost control over her own medical treatment, including the ability to continue treating with her prior health care providers and the ability to select her future health care providers. - 51.
+Finally, Plaintiff suffered an informational injury as a result of Defendant's deficient COBRA notice because she was never provided all information to which she was entitled by 29 C.F.R. § 2590.606-4(b). - 52.
+No administrative remedies exist as a prerequisite to Plaintiff's claims on behalf of the Putative Class as he is not making a claim for benefits or payment for benefits under any health plan. - 53.
+Nor does she challenge the termination of her health benefits after she experienced a qualifying event. - 54.
 Rather, Plaintiff is simply challenging the legal sufficiency of Defendant's postemployment COBRA notices.
 As such, any efforts related to exhausting under such non-existent remedies are/were futile.

 Violation of 29 C.F.R.
-29 C.F.R. § 2590.606-4(b)(4)(v) Failure to properly explain how to enroll in COBRA information:...(v) [a]n explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made."
-29 C.F.R. § 2590.606-4(b)(4)(v).
+29 C.F.R. § 2590.606-4(b)(4)(v) Failure to properly explain how to enroll in COBRA

+- 55. The governing statute clearly requires that "[t]he notice ... shall be written in a manner calculated to be understood by the average plan participant and shall contain the following information:...(v) [a]n explanation of the plan's procedures for electing continuation coverage, including an explanation of the time period during which the election must be made, and the date by which the election must be made."
+29 C.F.R. § 2590.606-4(b)(4)(v). - 56.
+As a threshold matter, Defendant's COBRA Enrollment Notice fails to adequately explain the procedures for electing coverage.
+By failing to include and explain the procedures for electing coverage, Defendant interfered with Plaintiff's ability to elect COBRA continuation coverage.
+And, furthermore, by failing to adequately explain the procedures for electing coverage, Defendant prevented Plaintiff from understanding her rights under COBRA and how to make an informed decision about continuation coverage.